 The recent national survey spearheaded by Property Investment Professionals of Australia (PIPA) found out that investors are optimistic about the long-term advantage of owning residential real estate and disregarding apprehensions about firmer lending conditions, the property price bubbles and oversupply.

 Buyers generally have a positive outlook over their property purchase in Brisbane

-Regardless, concerns over changes to investor lending policies still loom large, with around 43 per cent of respondents stating a considerable impact in their ability to acquire finance, compared to 32 per cent in 2016.
+Regardless, concerns over changes to investor lending policies still loom large, with around 43 percent of respondents stating a considerable impact on their ability to acquire finance, compared to 32 percent in 2016.

-The rising rates on interest-only loans are also becoming a key issue, while the majority of investors (around 55 per cent) with interest-only loans claimed that they would not struggle to meet the updated principal and interest repayments.
+The rising rates on interest-only loans are also becoming a key issue, while the majority of investors (around 55 percent) with interest-only nation 21 loans claimed that they would not struggle to meet the updated principal and interest repayments.

 Most investors recognize that some negative issues are only on short-term cash flow position and not a property investment strategy.
 Moreover, only a small minority choose real estate just for tax concessions.

 Brisbane is still the top capital city pick

 As stated above, Brisbane is still one of the top capital city picks, with around 43 percent of investors choosing it as their ideal destination for property investment.